darwinia-network/crab-docs/docs/builders/tools/precompiles.md

 ```
 npm ls web3
 ```
 As of writing this guide, the version used was 1.3.0.
-We will be also using [Remix](/builders/tools/remix/), connecting it to the Moonbase Alpha TestNet via [MetaMask](/tokens/connect/metamask/).
+We will be also using [Remix](/builders/tools/remix/), connecting it to the Pangolin TestNet via [MetaMask](/tokens/connect/metamask/).

 ## Verify Signatures with ECRECOVER {: #verify-signatures-with-ecrecover }